The Hartford Financial Services Group, Inc.

 HIG

-The Hartford Financial Services Group is a leading provider of property and casualty insurance, group benefits, and mutual funds.
+The Hartford Financial Services Group operates in the property and casualty insurance industry.

 Investment Opinion: Should I buy HIG Today?